OpenWebAdvocacy/website/src/posts/break-googles-search-monopoly-without-breaking-the-web.md

 14. Google may not release any other Google Browser during the term of this Final Judgment (the next 10 years) absent approval by the Court.

-15. Google must not use any Google-owned asset (including any software, website, Device, service, dataset, algorithm, or app) to self-preference Google’s GSE, Search Text Ads, or AI Products.
+15. Google must not use any Google-owned asset (including any software, website, device, service, dataset, algorithm, or app) to self-preference Google’s GSE, Search Text Ads, or AI Products.
 The section provides a long list of examples.

-16. Google must not use any Google-owned asset (including any software, website, Device, service, dataset, algorithm, or app) to undermine or lessen the ability of a user to discover a rival GSE or of an advertiser to discover or shift its Search Text Ad spending to a rival Search Text Ads provider.
+16. Google must not use any Google-owned asset (including any software, website, device, service, dataset, algorithm, or app) to undermine or lessen the ability of a user to discover a rival GSE or of an advertiser to discover or shift its Search Text Ad spending to a rival Search Text Ads provider.
 The section provides a long list of examples.

 17. If the remedies fail to restore competition or if Google circumvents them, the Court may order additional measures, including divesting Android (and the Google Play Store).
 If the DOJ proves insufficient competition persists, Google must divest Android (and the Google Play Store) unless it proves that its ownership did not substantially hinder competition.